hkawaji/CREate/README.md

 __Cis-Regulatory Element indentification based on Architecture of Transcription initiation Events__

-Cis-regulatory elements, in particular promoters and enhancers, has a feature of being transcribed.
+Cis-regulatory elements, in particular promoters and enhancers, have a feature of being transcribed.
 The architecture of transcription in these regions are predominantly divergent, often unidirectional, but not convergent.
 Based on transcription initiation profiles (such as CAGE), `CREate.sh` identifies active